ramzibou0735/aerial-autonomy-stack/README.md

   # VTOL
   -

-# Set Speed
-  # Quad
-  ros2 service call /mavros/cmd/command mavros_msgs/srv/CommandLong "{command: 178, param1: 1.0, param2: 10.0}"
-  # VTOL
-  ros2 service call /mavros/cmd/command mavros_msgs/srv/CommandLong "{command: 178, param1: 0.0, param2: 10.0}"

-# Set Reposition
-  # Quad
-  GeoPose (altitude over MSL)
-  ros2 topic pub --once /mavros/setpoint_position/global geographic_msgs/msg/GeoPoseStamped '{header: {frame_id: "map"},pose: {position: {latitude: 45.5470, longitude: 8.940, altitude: 300.0}, orientation: {x: 0.0, y: 0.0, z: 0.707, w: 0.707}}}'
-  # VTOL
-  -

----

-- Add heading in VTOL takeoff and landing
 - Implement do_abort for ArdupilotInterface
-- Reset ArdupilotInterfaceState::STARTED after a landing

 - Determine how to inteactively send rates, attitude, trajectory, velocity, acceleration references for Offboard/Guided modes
 - Create and implement vision/control node

-- Double check mutex and sleep use in px4_interface
+- Double check mutex and sleep use in px4_interface and ardupilot_interface
-- Make sure that for all maps, all vehicles, a simple autonomous takeoff + loiter + landing example works with up to 3 vehicles with sensors
+- Before release, make sure that for all maps, all vehicles, a simple autonomous takeoff example works with up to 3 vehicles with sensors

 ### Known Issues